Logeswaran123/Stable-Diffusion-Playground/README.md

 ```

 Note: <br />
-For each of the modes, run the command and follow the cli to provide hugging face user token, prompt and size (Height, Width) of image. <br />
+* For each of the modes, run the command and follow the cli to provide hugging face user token, prompt and size (Height, Width) of image. <br />
+* For hugging face Access Tokens, create an account in [huggingface.co](https://huggingface.co/).
+Go to Settings -> Access Tokens.
+Creata a access token with read permission. <br />
-Dream mode will generate --num images, and create a video. <br />
+* Dream mode will generate --num images, and create a video. <br />
-Images/Video will be saved to $PWD/images dir.
+* Images/Video will be saved to $PWD/images dir.

 ## Results :bar_chart:
 <p align="center"> :star: <b> Text to Image </b> :star: </p>